×

 WICHE works collaboratively to expand educational access and excellence for all residents of the West.
 By promoting innovation, cooperation, resource sharing, and sound public policy, WICHE strengthens higher education’s contributions to the region’s social, economic, and civic life.
 Learn more about our mission.

-WCET – The WICHE Cooperative for Education Technologies is the leader in practice, policy, and advocacy of technology-enhanced learning in higher education.
+WCET – The WICHE Cooperative for Education Technologies is the leader in the practice, policy, and advocacy of digital learning in higher education.
+Its growing membership includes institutions, higher education agencies and systems, nonprofit organizations, government agencies, and corporations in all U.S. states and several Canadian provinces.
 Northern Marianas College is a member.

 WICHE Commissioners